pinchbv/floor/docs/entities.md

 ### Indices
 Indices help speeding up query, join and grouping operations.
 For more information on SQLite indices please refer to the official [documentation](https://sqlite.org/lang_createindex.html).
-To create an index with floor, add a list of indices to the `@Entity` annotation.
+To create an index with Flat, add a list of indices to the `@Entity` annotation.
 The example below shows how to create an index on the `custom_name` column of the entity.

 The index, moreover, can be named by using its `name` attribute.